marlonbarrios/pseudo_ouroboros/README.md

 ![Snake Soundscape](squiggle.png)

-An interactive audiovisual experience where a snake-like form explores its environment with organic movement and generative sound.
+An interactive audiovisual experience where a luminous snake-like form explores its environment and itself through organic movement and generative sound.
+The creature exhibits emergent behaviors, creating dynamic soundscapes and visual responses as it investigates its surroundings and its own form.

 ## Live Demo
 [Experience Squiggle in Gradient Descent](https://marlonbarrios.github.io/sentient_squigle/)